AkhandPratapSingh11/wecaremo/README.md

-# EmoCare - AI-Powered Conversational Wellness Assistant
+# WeCarEmo - AI-Powered Conversational Wellness Assistant

 ## 📌 Project Overview
 EmoCare is an AI-driven conversational wellness assistant designed to provide **emotional support and personalized wellness suggestions**.
 It leverages **Natural Language Processing (NLP)** and **Generative AI** to understand human emotions, enabling meaningful and supportive conversations.
 The model is built using **Groq's AI API** for intelligent responses.